Print

 Use traditional peanut butter for this recipe, such as Jif or Skippy.
 Don't use natural peanut butter here as it doesn't work as well and can separate.

-Feel free to skip the additional garnishes and just top this either with whipped cream, or even a simple chocolate ganache top.
+Feel free to skip the additional garnishes and top this either with whipped cream, or even a simple chocolate ganache top.

 This pie should be served very chilled.
-It can be made up to 2 days ahead of time if stored in the refrigerator, or up to 1 month if frozen.
+It can be made up to 2 days ahead of time if stored in the refrigerator or up to 1 month if frozen.
 Do not top it with the garnishes until ready to serve.